apify/apify-cli/features/test-implementations/README.md

   """
   ```
   - This step supports providing input to the CLI via a file.
+- `given a logged in apify console user`
+  - This step ensures the test is ran assuming a logged in user on the Apify console.
+- `given the local actor is pushed to the apify platform`
+  - This step ensures the test is ran assuming the actor is pushed to the Apify platform.

 Certain phrases may require a specific order to be executed in.
 Errors will be thrown accordingly if the order is not followed.